 Fairmount Park, at 34th Street and Girard Avenue.
 On I-76, exit 342.
 In Philadelphia's historic Centennial District

-Channel 6 Zooballoon: Soar 400 ft above the zoo to see stunning views of Fairmount Park.
-Cost for CityPASS holders: ages 2+, $10 weekdays/$15 weekends.
+6abc Zooballoon: Soar 400 ft above the zoo to see stunning views of Fairmount Park.
+Cost for CityPASS guests: ages 2+, $10 weekdays/$15 weekends.

 Advice for Visitors

-- Some exhibits available April through October only.
+- Some exhibits are available April through October only.

 - Don't miss free zookeeper talks and training demonstrations; meeting times and locations found on the zoo map; see details.

 - Throughout the year, the zoo hosts special public events, included with CityPASS admission; see details.